AG-Philipsen/ExerciseHandler/README.md

 # Exercise Handler

 The `Exercise Handler` is a tool to structure and automatise pretty much all of the tasks related to the organisation of tutorials for a given (e.g. academic) lecture by mostly producing, organising and compiling TeX files.
+It makes it possible for you as tutor to devote your time to the sole content of exercises and solutions.
+Writing new ones from scratch, or even just extending or reusing existing ones in the pool that will get populated while the `Exercise Handler` is used, possibly by many tutors, over the semesters.

+At the same time, by making use of the `Exercise Handler`, you are not just trading your freedom in typesetting nice-looking customized exercise sheets for some more "spare" time.
+On the contrary, you can implement your own theme, rather than using the provided classic one, and you can even profit from the provided support for different languages (:uk: :us: :de: :fr: :it:).

 ## Main Features

 Interacting with the `Exercise Handler` main bash script, by specifying the appropriate command line option(s), it will be (as easy as) possible to achieve:

-* A **set up** of the "tutorial evironment" including a to-be-filled-in local definitions template, a (usable/customizable/replaceable) TeX theme file and the necessary folder structure.
+* A **set-up** of the "tutorial evironment" including a to-be-filled-in local definitions template, a (usable/customizable/replaceable) TeX theme file and the necessary folder structure.
 * The creation of **new exercises** and (optionally) of the corresponding solutions, progressively populating a pool of exercises (and solutions).
 * The creation of **exercise sheets**, including any selection of exercises in the pool, to be delivered during the tutorial.
 * The creation of **presence sheets** to be used during the tutorial as attendance register and/or to take note of the (self)evaluation of the delivered exercises.